 The Family Kingdom Amusement Park and Splash Water park, Ocean Blvd is a welcoming, old-world amusement park.
 This quaint amusement park in Myrtle Beach is full of thrill rides with loads of fun and amusement.

-There are even options of intermediate speed water slides if you do not wish to slide down the super speedy ones.
+There are even options for intermediate-speed water slides if you do not wish to slide down the super-speedy ones.

 Entry Fee: Free- There is no fee to enter the park.